How to hide your country online

 The way the Internet functions, each device on the network is assigned a unique identifier, known as an IP address.
 It could look something like this:8.8.8.8.
 Or this:2001:4860:4860::8888, if you are using IPv6.
 Your Internet Service Provider keeps a record of which customer the IP was assigned to at what time, so they know exactly who you are, as well as track your online activities.
 Although the ISP usually keeps this info private, law enforcement can access it, and it could be leaked online in case of a security breach.

 Using publicly available data, most IP addresses can be traced right up to your local ISP, so figuring out which city, area, or country you are in is quite trivial.
-Any website you visit, or any social media platform you use can take advantage of this information, to figure out which country, city, or even neighborhood you are in.
+Any website you visit or any social media platform you use can take advantage of this information to figure out which country, city, or even neighborhood you are in.

 Request for location

-Certain websites or apps may request you for your location.
+Certain websites or apps may request your location.
 This typically shows up as a prompt.
 As long as you do not give them permission, your IP address is the only way for them to track you.
 So think carefully about what you are being asked for.

 Login details and cookies